atulny/kon_x/README.md

 cd kon_x

-ensure mongo db servr is running locally and has a collection usersurveys
+ensure mongo db servr is running locally and has a collection usersurvey

 to start http server